feast-dev/feast/docs/reference/feature-servers/go-feature-retrieval.md

 pip install feast[go]
 ```

 For developers, if you want to build from source, run `make compile-go-lib` to build and compile the go server.
+In order to build the go binaries, you will need to install the `apache-arrow` c libraries.
+For macs, run `brew install apache-arrow`.
+For linux users, run `sudo apt-get install apache-arrow`.

 ## Usage